 - Casting our anxieties on God frees us from worry and helps us to trust in His sovereign care.
 This means that we should not worry about things that are beyond our control.
 Instead, we should place our trust in God and allow him to handle those things.

 - And finally, resisting the devil means putting on the armor of God and taking every thought captive for Christ.

 As we apply these truths to our lives, we can be confident that God will work in us for our good and His glory.
 To revisit the final verse of the chapter:

 “Peace be with all of you who are in Christ.”

 For more on the book of 1 Peter, please reference our articles here.

-This article references verses written from the New International Version (NIV) translation of the Bible.
+This article references verses written from the King James Version (KJV), New International Version (NIV), New Living Translation (NLT), English Standard Version (ESV), and New King James Version (NKJV) translations of the Bible.